 - privately where the topic is unlikely to be of wide interest.

-Where a reply to a formal, specific, or sensitive query is required, the Sentencing Advisory Council recommends using the Contact Us section of our website.
+Where a reply to a formal, specific, or sensitive query is required, the Sentencing Advisory Council recommends using our contact form.